Our ProgramWe create a path to social and academic growth.

 Science: Teachers use FOSS, a research-based approach to teaching hands-on science.
 This curriculum engages students in active learning experiences while cementing the development of the foundational skills this generation will need to pursue science and engineering in high school and beyond.
 Students become scientists as they engage with similar materials, processes, and methods of inquiry as professionals.

-Social Studies: The Burkard School Social Studies Curriculum is developed by our teachers for our students.
-Students explore the essential elements of our social world by engaging in student-driven individual and group projects.
+Social Studies: Teachers use TCI’s California Common Core-aligned Social Studies Alive!
+Curriculum.
+TCI lessons are highly-interactive and inquiry-based – designed to present content in a way that helps students grasp important details while gaining an understanding of the big picture.
+Students explore the essential elements of our social world by engaging in individual and group projects.
 Each project introduces students to specific historical periods as they investigate key figures and events associated with that time period.
 In Social Studies, our students also stay up to date on current events, regularly reading Time for Kids.

 Teaching the Whole Child: At the Burkard School, the focus is on development of the whole child.
 Given this, students not only participate in our rigorous academic program, but also daily lessons in Social Emotional Learning (see next section for more information), daily opportunities to explore their bodies and minds through movement and meditation, and weekly enrichment courses in music, art, and PE lessons.